 The entire reaction begins when the user inhales air, resulting in vape that contains atomized chemicals and metals.
 The wetting of one’s lungs with this “chemical cocktail” is extremely dangerous and certainly damaging to the lung and respiratory system—and your overall health.

-Often vape juice is flavored to taste sweet or juicy.
+Often vape juice is flavored to taste sweet or fruity.
 Some e-cigarettes look like paper cigarettes or pipes.
 Some look like USB flash drives, pens, or other common items.

 ON THE INSIDE